Samuel Tenka

 To controversies between one or more States and a Foreign State;

-To controversies commenced or prosecuted by a State against Citizens of another State or incorporated Territory, or against Citizens or Subjects of a Foreign State, but not commenced or prosecuted against a State by Citizens of another State or incorporated Territory, or by Citizens or Subjects of a Foreign State;
+To controversies commenced or prosecuted by a State against citizens of another State or incorporated Territory, or against citizens or subjects of a Foreign State, but not commenced or prosecuted against a State by citizens of another State or incorporated Territory, or by citizens or subjects of a Foreign State;

-To controversies between Citizens of the same State claiming lands under grants of different States;
+To controversies between citizens of the same State claiming lands under grants of different States;

 To all cases affecting ambassadors and other public ministers and consuls; and